SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

    Standardises line breaks (`\r`, `\r\n` → `\n`) to ensure consistent line-based parsing for section detection.

 2. **De-identification Removal**
    Removes all `[** ... **]` tokens.
-These are systematic artefacts introduced during de-identification and do not contribute to clinical content.
+These are systematic artifacts introduced during de-identification and do not contribute to clinical content.
 Minor sentence disruption may occur but does not affect downstream extraction.

 3. **Whitespace Normalisation**
    Collapses multiple spaces and tabs into a single space to stabilise token alignment and prevent inconsistencies during rule-based matching.

-4. **Removal of EMR Trailing Artefacts**
+4. **Removal of EMR Trailing Artifacts**
    Strips non-clinical end-of-document content (e.g., `References` sections, JavaScript fragments, or EMR metadata) while preserving all preceding clinical text.

 ##